Skidmore College is Chartered

 Although its charter only permitted the Skidmore School of Arts to offer secondary level courses, the ambitious President Keyes began to introduce collegiate level instruction into the curriculum.
 The School slowly began phasing out its secondary level courses throughout decade, and by the early 1920s, was poised to offer its students baccalaureate degrees.
 In 1922, President Keyes won over the Board of Regents, and the Skidmore School of Arts became Skidmore College, a four-year degree-granting institution.

-The Skidmore Campus In the early 1930s, Skidmore College was spread among approximately twenty buildings in downtown Saratoga Springs.
-One was Griffith Hall, pictured above.
+In the early 1930s, Skidmore College was spread among approximately twenty buildings in downtown Saratoga Springs.
+One was Griffith Hall, pictured here.
 Griffith housed the science department's offices, classrooms, and labratories.
 The building, located on Union Avenue, is now a part of the Empire State College campus.

 Skidmore's incoming freshmen underwent several initiation rituals.
 One was the wearing of the freshman bib.
 As described in the "College Traditions" section of the 1942-1943 Student Handbook, "each entering student is given an oil cloth bib bearing her name and address, which she is required to wear the first few weeks of college.
 This amusing custom has a real purpose in enabling freshmen to identify each other and in accelerating acquaintance, and in enabling upperclassmen to identify them."